ericeilertson/safe_documentation/srp_requirements.md

 The criteria and questions below will be evaluated in totality.
 A prospective SRP does not need to address everything listed below in granular detail.
 The OCP will assess each CSP application and the responses to each of the following requirements.
 The requirements should be viewed as desired but not essential.
-The more of the requirements a potential SRP can demonstrate, the stronger the case for for acceptance as an approved SRP.
+The more requirements a potential SRP can demonstrate, the stronger the case for acceptance as an approved SRP.

 ### Scope 1 assessments